 These average annual premiums do not directly reflect the amount you will pay for auto insurance.
 Many factors affect car insurance premiums, including your age, annual mileage, and credit history.
 For an accurate coverage estimate, request quotes from several auto insurance companies.

 Although price is important also consider each provider’s claims filing process, customer service track record, discount programs and financial strength.
 Also choose a carrier that provides service the way you prefer to do business.
 For instance, you may prefer companies that operate local agencies or an insurer that enables you to contact an agent and file claims using a mobile app.
+State Farm operates a network of 19,000 local agents, while Geico provides you with advanced online tools that eliminate much of the need to speak to a real person, if preferable.
+When comparing insurers, it often helps to take your specific requirements into account before making a choice.

 Colorado Springs insurance requirements